Raymond Bonner: Illegal surveillance by FBI

 In 2008 the Washington Post reported that Bonner had been one of the four journalists whose telephone call records had been illegally obtained by the FBI between 2002 and 2006.
 During that time Bonner had been based in Jakarta, Indonesia, filing reports on detainee abuse and illegal surveillance.

 Pro bono work

 Bonner is the co-founder of OneJustice (formerly Public Interest Clearinghouse), an organization that expands the availability of legal services for Californians in need through innovative partnerships with nonprofits, law schools, and the private sector.

-Personal life

-Bonner currently lives in New York.
-He is married to Jane Perlez, who is also a New York Times journalist.

 Awards

+The National Academy of Television Arts and Sciences, 2022, Outstanding Investigative Documentary, "the Forever Prisoner."